bluebird75/luaunit/doc/index.rst

     * adjustment of the file separator to use the same output on Windows and Unix
     * date and test duration is zeroed so that it does not impact the comparison
     * adjust the stack trace format which has changed between Lua 5.1, 5.2 and 5.3

+* Run some legacy suites or tricky output to manage and verify output: test_with_xml.lua, , compat_luaunit_v2x.lua, legacy_example_with_luaunit.lua

 For functional tests to run, *diff* must be available on the command line. *xmllint* is needed to perform the xml validation but this step is skipped if *xmllint* can not be found.